Hanburgeric/Deformable-Body-and-Particle-System-Simulation/README.md

 ## To-Do
  - Implement collisions between the deformable body and particles.
+ - Alter the underlying physics of the particle system to more reflective of the equations of fluid mechanics.
  - Update code to use modern OpenGL.
  - Otherwise general refactoring of code to meet current standards.